CheersLoveDani/OTB-Frontend/README.md

 # <img src='https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png'> Project 4: Overwatch Team Builder

+## Overview

+For our fourth and final project at GA we were tasked with making a full stack web app using React for the front end and Django for the back end.
+We had the option of working in groups or solo and for this one I decided to do a solo project to really round out my skills and make sure I was up to scratch in all areas.

 ### Links

 https://overwatch-team-builder.netlify.app/ <-- Try it here!

 https://github.com/sirdantheawesome/OTB-Frontend <-- Frontend

 https://github.com/sirdantheawesome/OTB-Backend <-- Backend

+## The Brief

+- Make a website using Django-React full stack.
+- Work in small groups of up to three or solo.
+- Complete the project in one week.
+- Deploy the project online and connect the front end to the back end.

 ## Approach